-Recently, the modified gravity (MG) models have received a lot of attention, because they can provide solutions not only to the problems related to the observation of cosmic microwave background radiation, but also to the horizon problem and flatness problem\,\cite{Starobinsky:1980te}.
+Recently, the modified gravity (MG) models have received a lot of attention \cite{PRD08Weinberg, 05 H and N, Nojiri:2010wj, Nojiri:2017ncd}, because they can provide solutions not only to the problems related to the observation of cosmic microwave background radiation, but also to the horizon problem and flatness problem\,\cite{Starobinsky:1980te}.
 Interestingly, the MG models also provide several changes in the early universe.
 They may include the ingenious ways to cause new cosmic evolutions beyond the standard cosmic evolution in the very early, radiation-dominated, matter-dominated times, and even today.
-If the cosmic evolutions of the MG models in the RDE can be (significantly) different from that of the standard cosmological model, the MG effect will (noticeably) affect BBN and the predicted abundances of light elements will be different from those of the standard big bang nucleosynthesis (SBBN) model.
+If the cosmic evolutions of the MG models in the RDE can be (significantly) different from that of the standard cosmological model, the MG effect will (noticeably) affect BBN and the predicted abundances of light elements will be different from those of the standard BBN (SBBN) model.

-Since all the physics involved in the SBBN are already well established, the deviations from the BBN observations may provide hints or constraints on new physics and/or astrophysics in the early universe.
-In particular, the formation of primordial abundances is sensitive to change in the cosmic expansion rate, so gravity models beyond the Einstein's theory with FLRW universe have been explored to evaluate those viability in the BBN epoch.
-For representative examples, the implication of the $f(R)\propto R^n$ type MG models\,\cite{Clifton:2005aj,Lambiase:2006dq,Kang:2008zi,Kusakabe:2015yaa} and the modified Gauss-Bonnet gravity\,\cite{Kusakabe:2015ida} on BBN has been studied, which showed some constraints of the free parameters in the given MG models such as index $n$ based on the BBN observations.
+Since all the physics involved in the SBBN is already well established, the deviations from the BBN observations may provide hints or constraints on new physics and/or astrophysics in the early universe.
+In particular, the formation of primordial abundances is sensitive to change in the cosmic expansion rate, so gravity models beyond Einstein's theory with the FLRW universe have been explored to evaluate viability of those models in the BBN epoch.
+For representative examples, the implication of the $f(R)\propto R^n$ type MG models\,\cite{Clifton:2005aj,Lambiase:2006dq,Kang:2008zi,Kusakabe:2015yaa} and the modified Gauss-Bonnet gravity\,\cite{Kusakabe:2015ida} on BBN has been studied, which lead to constraints on the free parameters in the given MG models such as index $n$ based on the BBN observations.
 Moreover, for the braneworld universe proposed to solve the hierarchy problem among the fundamental forces \cite{Randall:1999vf, Randall:1999ee}, the effects of modified cosmological evolution \cite{Binetruy:1999hy, Langlois:2000ph, Langlois:2000ia} on BBN were investigated \cite{Sasankan:2016ixg, Jang:2016rpi}.